awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 #### [ eksctl ]

 **Prerequisite**
-Version 0\.77\.0 or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
+Version 0\.79\.0 or later of the `eksctl` command line tool installed on your computer or AWS CloudShell\.
 To install or update `eksctl`, see [The `eksctl` command line utility](eksctl.md)\.

 Create an Amazon EKS IPv4 cluster with the Amazon EKS latest Kubernetes version in your default Region\.
-If you want to create an IPv6 cluster, use the procedure for the AWS Management Console or AWS CLI \.
+If you want to create an IPv6 cluster, you must deploy your cluster using a config file\.
+For an example, see [Deploy an IPv6 cluster and nodes](cni-ipv6.md#deploy-ipv6-cluster)\.
 Replace the `example-values` with your own values\.
 You can replace `1.21` with any [supported version](kubernetes-versions.md)\.

 ```
 eksctl create cluster \